Bonnie Hall, M. Couns.Registered Clinical Counsellor

 Passion for Counselling

-My professional education, training, and experience, along with personal life experience gained from over 30 years of marriage and raising three children, combine to imbue me with a passion for helping people understand, cope with, and resolve disharmony in their relationships with family members, significant others, and self.
+My professional education, training, and experience, along with personal life experience gained from over 35 years of marriage and having raised three children to adulthood, combine to imbue me with a passion for helping people understand, cope with, and resolve disharmony in their relationships with family members, significant others, and self.
 I have a general counselling practice in which I help people seeking therapy for a broad range of concerns, and I am particularly drawn to working with couples facing challenges, and to parents and families experiencing difficult transitions or troubled relationships.
-I am also a registered counsellor with the Crime Victim Assistance Program.
-If you have been a victim of a crime (including physical or sexual abuse or assault), fees for your counselling sessions may be reimbursed through the CVAP program.
+I am also a registered counsellor with the Crime Victim Assistance Program and with ICBC.
+If you have been a victim of a crime (including physical or sexual abuse or assault), fees for your counselling sessions may be reimbursed through the CVAP program; if you have suffered trauma in a motor vehicle accident, ICBC may cover your counselling expenses.
 I welcome people of all ages, gender identities, sexual orientations, ethnic and cultural backgrounds, and spiritual or religious persuasions.